-Why do you need a Recruitment CRM?
+Why do you need a Recruitment or Talent CRM?
 How is it different from your ATS?
 These are the questions on the lips of thousands of companies who are trying to get the best results from their recruitment.

 The ATS vs CRM debate is not new, but if it is for you, this is the time to make sure you understand the alphabet soup and are completely clear on what both products can offer.